FlowFuse/website/src/webinars/2024/flowfuse-mqtt-broker-for-industrial-transformation.md

 <!--more-->

-In today's rapidly evolving industrial landscape, real-time data is the key to unlocking operational efficiency and driving innovation.
-However, managing and utilizing this data effectively can be a significant challenge.
-Legacy systems, disparate data sources, and complex integration processes often hinder organizations from harnessing the full potential of their industrial data.
+Real-time data is essential for driving operational efficiency and fostering innovation within the industrial sector.
+Yet, effectively managing and leveraging this data can be a formidable challenge.
+Legacy systems, fragmented data sources, and intricate integration processes often prevent organizations from fully unlocking the potential of their industrial data.

 This is where an MQTT Broker can help.
 It acts as a central hub, facilitating communication between devices and applications by receiving, filtering, and distributing messages.